Andrei Dragu

-Andrei Fernando Dragu (born 7 October 1999) is a Romanian professional footballer who plays as a left back for Liga I side FC Botoșani.
+Andrei Fernando Dragu (born 7 October 1999) is a Romanian professional footballer who plays as a left back for Liga I club Unirea Slobozia.

-Club career

-FC Botosani
+Career

 Dragu transferred to Liga I side Botoşani in the summer of 2021.
 He made his league debut against FCSB on 15 July.
 He scored his first league goal against CFR Cluj on 11 December 2022.